HubertYHZhang/HubertYHZhang.github.io/_hidden/relational_contract.md

 Suppose an equilibrium payoff vector is our focus.
 The payoff may be supported by either $L$ or $R$ action.

 $$ f(u_1) = \max_{a\in\{L,R\}}{(1-\delta) \underbrace{F_2(a)}_{\text{short-term payoff}} + \delta f(u_1^a)} $$

+*The advantage of normalizing payoffs is that we can make sure the payoff profile is that we can make sure the profile is a convex combination of pure action equilibria.*